wesreisz/icsaet-prompts/3_people-process.md

    - Step 1: Data Collection
      * Review content.json for people, process, and team-related sessions
      * Extract session details, speakers, and descriptions
-     * Note key themes and topics across individual, team, and organizational levels
+     * Note key themes and topics
+     * Rank sessions by attendance metrics and prioritize analysis of the most well-attended talks
+     * Cross-reference attendance data with session ratings and feedback

    - Step 2: Initial Analysis
-     * Group sessions by themes (individual development, team dynamics, organizational processes)
+     * Group sessions by organizational themes
      * Identify recurring patterns and concepts
      * Note any novel or innovative approaches

    - Step 3: Deep Dive
      * Use connector to gather detailed insights from talks
      * Analyze specific implementation examples
-     * Evaluate practical applicability at different organizational levels
+     * Evaluate practical applicability

    - Step 4: Validation
      * Cross-reference with knowledge base ratings